 If you're involved in business development or recruitment, you're already spending lots of time on LinkedIn.
-That's me!
-As a self-described LinkedIn junkie, everyone who knows me knows that as a result of all the time I spend there, I have strong opinions on LinkedIn etiquette, and have no qualms about calling someone out who violates rules that I consider sacred and obvious.
+As a self-described LinkedIn junkie, everyone who knows me knows that as a result of all the time I spend there, I have strong opinions on LinkedIn etiquette, and have no qualms about calling someone out who violates rules that I consider sacred.

-So here's what I believe (so far!) are the 10 most important LinkedIn etiquette tips:
+So here's what I believe are the 10 most important LinkedIn etiquette tips:

-- Connect with people you know.
-Sounds obvious, but accepting invitations from unknowns makes no sense, nor is it appropriate to invite the same.
-My own decision rule is very simple: I accept invitations from people I have met and respect as professionals, and from people whose reputations precede them through trusted recommendations or public scrutiny.
+Connect with people you know — or at least know of.
+Sounds obvious, but accepting invitations from unknowns makes little sense, nor is it appropriate to invite the same.
+My own decision rule is very simple: I accept invitations from people I’ve met and respect as professionals, and from people whose reputations precede them through trusted recommendations or public scrutiny.

-- Respond politely.
+Respond politely.
 Whether or not you accept an invitation to connect, a direct, professional response is usually the best next step.
-If I turn down an invitation because I don't know someone, I usually encourage them to find a way for us to meet personally so we can eliminate that objection.

-- Keep updates interesting and professional.
+Keep updates interesting and professional.
 We want to know when you've accomplished something noteworthy, read something that's valuable, or discovered something you think should be shared.
 We (I) don't care what you had for lunch or what you're doing this weekend with your family.
-Save it for Facebook.
+Save that for Facebook or Instagram.

-- Be Honest.
+Be honest.
 We've all experienced this.
-You find a former peer on LI and as you review their experience you see they've mis-represented a past role or the responsibilities they had.
+You find a former peer on LinkedIn and as you review their experience you see they've misrepresented a past role or the responsibilities they had.
 As a result you look at everything they claim to have done since then with a little more skepticism.
 Don't do anything that puts you at risk of harming your credibility.

-- Participate.
-Kind of like when you go to a party.
-Don't go if you're not going to talk to people and add to the energy of the group.
-Same thing with LI.
-Be active, share information, contribute to discussions, grow your footprint, and be additive to the collective good.
+Participate.
+Kind of like when you go to a party: Don't go if you're not going to talk to people and add to the energy of the group.
+Same thing with LinkedIn.
+Be active, share information, interact with other people’s updates, grow your footprint, and be additive to the collective good.

-As of February 9th LinkedIn topped 150 million users in over 200 countries, making it the largest professional network in the world.
-I think at least one contributing factor in the success of LI is the professional, collegial environment it represents and user enjoy.
+With more than 500 million users in hundreds of countries, LinkedIn is largest professional network in the world.
+The professional, collegial environment it represents are what users enjoy and what makes it such a special tool for business development, recruitment, and best practice sharing.
 It's up to all of us, through our behaviors and attitudes, to keep it that way.

 Got more tips we should consider?
 Please let us know!